RenceChi/NEU-Student-Violation-Tracker/README.md

 ## License

-For academic use only — Nueva Ecija University, AY 2025–2026.
+For academic use only — New Era University, AY 2025–2026.